 North Korea is under the control of Kim Jong-Un, a son of Kim Jong-Il, who is the direct descendant of Kim Il-Sung, a former Soviet Union military officer.
 Kim Jong-Un took control after his father died in 2011.
 However, Kim Jong-Un had a very different upbringing than his father.
 As a young adult, he spent several years outside North Korea studying Computer Science secretly at the International School of Bern, Switzerland.
 While attending, Kim lived under a secret identity, posing as a student named “Pak Chol,” and used the cover story he was the son of a driver assigned to escort diplomats stationed at the North Korean Embassy, also located in Bern, Switzerland.

 Despite his exposure to the world outside of North Korea, Kim Jong-Un followed in his father’s footsteps and has continued to place military needs over that of the people of North Korea, who mostly live in poverty.
-Additionally, Kim eliminates anyone he considers a threat to his dictatorship, including his own family.
+Additionally, Kim eliminates anyone he considers a threat intelligence software to his dictatorship, including his own family.
 Kim’s father was primarily concerned with building and strengthening his military through equipment and human capital.
 While Kim Jong-Un appears to consider military power his biggest strength, he has gone about building it differently.
 Kim realized the power of a cyber-army early into his dictatorship, likely influenced by his academic background, and began developing North Korea’s offensive cyber capabilities.
 Today, North Korea controls an advanced, sophisticated cyber army.

 Analyst1 produced this report to: